980 Raøl

 Raøl is one of the oldest surviving forms of beer in Europe.

-For centuries, people believed beers like this had vanished.
+For centuries, the urban world believed beers like this had vanished.
 Then, hidden in isolated farmhouses in western Norway, brewers were discovered still making raw ale much as their ancestors had generations before.
 Some families had preserved their own yeast cultures for hundreds of years.
 These yeasts, now called kveik, turned out to be genetically distinct from modern industrial brewing strains and uniquely suited to hot, rapid fermentation.

 The discovery stunned the brewing world.

-Because this was not archaeology.
+This was not archaeology.
 It was a living tradition.

 And there still isn’t.